agentplug/agenthub/docs/.implementation_design/phase3.3_mcp_tools/document_retrieval_tool_design.md

     def _build_ranking_prompt(self, query: str, passages: str) -> str:
         """Build the ranking prompt for the LLM""" return f"""
-        You are a strict ranking engine.
-Given a user query and a list of passages labeled with numeric IDs, return ONLY a JSON array of the IDs sorted from most relevant to least relevant.

         Query: {query}

         Passages:
         {passages}

-        Return format: [2, 0, 1]
         """

     def _parse_ranking_response(self, response: str, max_index: int) -> list[int]: